21bshwjt/SysVol-D4-D2/README.md

-# How to perform an authoritative synchronization of DFSR-replicated sysvol replication (like D4 for FRS)
+# How to force authoritative and non-authoritative synchronization for DFSR-replicated sysvol replication
 [Work in Progress]

 Refer the MSFT KB : https://learn.microsoft.com/en-us/troubleshoot/windows-server/group-policy/force-authoritative-non-authoritative-synchronization